39george/mustore/API.md

 → TO
 GET /api/protected/user/upload?media_type=<media_type>&file_name=<file_name>

-WHERE media_type is:
-mime type, like 'image/png',
-file_name is string.
+WHERE media_type is mime type, like 'image/png', file_name is string.

 ← FROM